 Yoga Practitioner Kathryn Varley brings 36 years experience.
-With Advanced Yoga Alliance 1000 hour certification in Kripalu Yoga she continues on the path of The Acharya Intensive with Devarshi Steven Hartman and Jovinna Chan and Qi Gong with Master Joe Lok.
+With Advanced Yoga Alliance 1000 hour certification in Kripalu Yoga USA Kathryn continues on the path of The Acharya Intensive with Devarshi Steven Hartman and Jovinna Chan, as well as Qigong training with Master Joe Lok from Hong Kong.

 The foundation of her practise is meditation and in particular the non-dual teachings of Kashmir Shaivism.
 Trained in this tradition by her teacher Richard Miller PhD Kathryn is an IRI Certified iRest®Yoga NidraTeacher.

 Kathryn holds certification in Sivananda Vedanta, Phoenix Rising Yoga Therapy, Yin & Yang Yoga with Paul Grilley and Sarah Powers and Let your Yoga Dance in the Kripalu Yoga tradition.
 Kathryn is a holder of certification with Warriors at Ease for PTSD Sensitive Meditation and Adaptive Yoga incorporating the work of the Exalted Warrior Foundation.
-And she continues study as Yoga Practitioner with many internationally renowned teachers, including activist and author Donna Farhi and non-dual and authentic movement teacher Ellen Emmet.
+And she continues study as a Yoga Practitioner with many internationally renowned teachers, including activist and author Donna Farhi, non-dual and authentic movement teacher Ellen Emmet and Artistic Director and Founder of Soul Motion, Vinn Arjuna Marti.

-Her teachers bestowed on her the name Premshakti.
+Acharyas Jovinna and Devarshi bestowed on Kathryn the name Premshakti.
 Prem means love and shakti is the feminine power of the mother energy principle or catalyst for creativity, nurture, abundance and change.
-Kathryn welcomes the privilege of connection to the ancestors and it is her endeavour to carry the name with grace.
+Kathryn welcomes the privilege of connection to the ancestors and endeavours to carry the name with grace.

-Teaching experience began 27 years ago at Harley Street Osteopaths.
-In addition she worked for many years with Yoga Teacher John Stirk, Fellow and Lecturer in Bio-Mechanics and Practical Osteopathy at the Royal College of Osteopaths, author of The Original Body.
-John’s practises were influenced by time spent with Vanda Scaravelli in Italy and the teachings of Krishnamurti.
+In the beginning, Kathryn’s teaching began 27 years ago in London’s Abbey Road Studios and Harley Street Osteopaths.
+Followed by many years of study with Yoga Teacher John Stirk, Fellow and Lecturer in Biomechanics and Practical Osteopathy at Royal College of Osteopaths, author of Original Body.
+A pivotal time of change for Kathryn’s yoga practise and teaching.

-As a Yoga Practitioner sharing her practise, Kathryn continues to bring yoga to the community whether with special populations like her voluntary iRest yoga nidra work for the Sussex & Surrey Fibromyalgia Support Group or working with people challenged with addiction or mental illness.
-She holds regular weekly classes, offers One to Ones as well as workshops and retreats.
+As a Yoga Practitioner sharing her practise, Kathryn still continues to bring yoga to the community whether with special populations like her voluntary iRest yoga nidra work for the Sussex & Surrey Fibromyalgia Support Group or working with people challenged with addiction or mental illness.
+She holds regular weekly classes, offers One to Ones as well as Restorative workshops and Retreats.

 Still wondering …. so what kind of yoga is it?